Gothic secular and domestic architecture: New cities, town planning and urbanisation

 Palazzo Publico and Piazza del Campo, Siena.

 It was not only new, founded cities that had extensive building regulations.
 London, Florence, Paris, Venice and numerous smaller cities in Spain and Italy had rules concerning not only the height and shape of buildings, but also for example regulating the width of streets, the projection of roofs and rules concerning waste management, drainage and fire regulations.
 The Piazza del Campo in Siena, Italy is one of the earliest examples of "coherent town planning along aesthetic lines, perhaps for the first time since antiquity."
 Official regulations governing the size of the palaces facing the square date from 1298.
 The famous square is dominated by the Palazzo Pubblico, the town hall.
 With growing prosperity and an emerging sense of civic pride, town halls such as Palazzo Pubblico often became a show-piece of the cities' growing confidence.
 In the cities of northern Italy, this development started early and many Gothic town halls and other civic monuments have to a large extent survived to this day.

-Outside of Italy, there was a strong growth of trade not least in the Low Countries, and along the Rhine and Rhône rivers.
-Present-day Belgium is justly famous for its well-preserved medieval cities, like Bruges and Ghent, and its rich heritage of some of the finest civic Gothic architecture, such as the stupendous town halls of Mons, Ghent, Leuven and Oudenaarde.
+Outside of Italy, there was a growth of trade in the Low Countries, and along the Rhine and Rhône rivers.
+Present-day Belgium is famous for its well-preserved medieval cities, like Bruges and Ghent, and its heritage of civic Gothic architecture, such as the town halls of Mons, Ghent, Leuven and Oudenaarde.

 Lübeck, founded in 1143, quickly established itself as the centre of the Hanseatic League, and the source of inspiration for cities established and expanded in the Baltic Sea region as trade routes in the area grew in importance.
 The example of Lübeck influenced and promoted similar architectural development in many of the cities in the area, albeit of course with local variations.
 Notable examples of such Hanseatic towns with rich medieval heritage include Visby, Tallinn, Toruń, Stralsund and Wismar to name a few.
 Characteristic for many of these towns is the extensive use of brick, in the so-called Brick Gothic style.